josiahcoad/IntroNeuralNetworks/Readme.md

 ##### Install packages needed for building a neural network
 * Open the Anaconda Prompt by Typing "Anaconda Prompt" into your operating system search bar
 * Type each of the following lines one-by-one into the Anaconda Prompt, pressing enter after each line.
+(If prompted with "Continue ([y]/n)" type y and press enter.)
   * conda install theano
   * conda install keras
   * conda install tensorflow